i-VRESSE/bartender/docs/configuration.md

 Destinations can be configured in the `config.yaml` file under `destinations` key.
 By default a single slot in-memory scheduler with a local filesystem is used.

+A destination has its own authentication mechanism.
+Jobs submitted by any web service user will be run with the same user on the destination.

 ### Example of running jobs on the local system